Virtual Private Cloud – VPC provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 create subnets in each region automatically

-adds new subnets automatically, if new region becomes available
+adds new subnets automatically, if a new region becomes available

 can be switched to custom mode VPC networks